Sonata165/sonata165.github.io/projects/lyric_translation.md

 Recordings
  -->

-This is the demo for
+This is the demo for Longshen's Song Across Border paper.
+Will be updated soon.